Salento, Colombia: Ultimate Guide (Quindío’s Prettiest Town)

 Salento is probably one of the safest places in Colombia to be a tourist.

-While petty crimes such as pickpocketing can happen anywhere in the world, reported incidents in Salento are far and few between.
+Like everywhere in the world, petty crimes such as pickpocketing can happen, but reported incidents in Salento are far and few between.
 Of course, hostel kitchens are still hotspots for food mysteriously going missing from where you stored it!

 Is Salento safe to walk in at night?